 The next step

-The professional identity meetings will continue, both online and face to face over the next 3 months.
+The professional identity meetings will continue, both online and face to face over the next year.

 Our challenge is to develop the new language of communicating about profession identity with Educators who will leave the meeting and go back onto the floor and continue to reflect on and implement the steps needed on their own professional identity journey.